adonisjs/v6-docs/content/docs/digging_deeper/authorization.md

 :::

 ##  The Initialize bouncer middleware
-During the setup process, we create and register `#middleware/initialize_bouncer_middleware` middleware within your application.
+During setup, we create and register the `#middleware/initialize_bouncer_middleware` middleware within your application.
 The initialize middleware is responsible for creating an instance of the [Bouncer](https://github.com/adonisjs/bouncer/blob/develop/src/bouncer.ts) class for the currently authenticated user and shares it via the `ctx.bouncer` property with the rest of the request.

 Also, we share the same Bouncer instance with Edge templates using the `ctx.view.share` method.
-Feel free the remove the following lines of code from the middleware, if you are not using Edge inside your application.
+Feel free to remove the following lines of code from the middleware if you are not using Edge inside your application.

 :::note

-You own the source code of your application including the files created during the initial setup.
+You own your application's source code, including the files created during the initial setup.
 So, do not hesitate to change them and make them work with your application environment.

 :::